kosl/ihipp-examples/docs/week1.md

 You have probably noticed that in pyCUDA the kernel is wrapped as a string of C code; that what actually the CUDA implementation in Python is: a wrapper of the CUDA C extension.

-Note also the use of `PATH=/usr/local/cuda-10.1/bin:${PATH}` before the compiler call `nvcc` or the `python` interpreter call: this is needed for older GPUs, e.g., Tesla K80, which are deprecated in the latest version of CUDA (11.x).
+Note the use of `PATH=/usr/local/cuda-10.1/bin:${PATH}` before the compiler call `nvcc` or the `python` interpreter call: this is needed for older GPUs, e.g., Tesla K80, which are deprecated in the latest versions of CUDA (11.x).
+Note also that the `pycuda` library must be installed in Python, e.g., through `pip`.

 ## Resources:
 ### Further reading